blade-ui-kit/docs/alert.md

 <x-alert type="danger" class="bg-red-700 text-red-100 p-4" />
 ```

-These will then render both of the flashed messages.
+These will then render all of the flashed messages.

 ## Composing The Content